 ISR MISSION PLANNER

-Kutta developed a state-of-the-art multi-vehicle mission planner (MP) system.
-The MP uses the Department of Defense (DoD) Unmanned Aircraft System (UAS), Control Segment Working Group (UCS-WG), and Service Oriented Architecture (SOA) with open interfaces.
-The system integrates into Intelligence, Surveillance, and Reconnaissance (ISR) enabled platforms and was specifically designed to automate many of the manual mission planning tasks associated with ISR flight operations.
+The Mission Planner (MP) uses the Department of Defense (DoD) Unmanned Aircraft System (UAS), Control Segment Working Group (UCS-WG), and Service Oriented Architecture (SOA) with open interfaces to enable integration into Intelligence, Surveillance, and Reconnaissance (ISR) enabled platforms.
+Our system was specifically designed to automate many of the manual mission planning tasks associated with ISR flight operations.

 Line-of-Sight / Airspace Regions